-Add the fact that a front-facing garage door can eat up almost 20% of your home’s front facade.
+Add the fact that a front-facing garage door can eat up almost 20% of your home's front facade.
 With that much curb appeal at stake, a worn-out, beat-up garage door can be a real liability.
-No wonder that a big majority of homeowners responding to the “Report” gave a garage door replacement project a Joy Score of 9.5 — a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest.
+No wonder a big majority of homeowners responding to the report gave a garage door replacement project a joy score of 9.0 -- a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and one the lowest.

 "Especially on houses where the garage is front and center, the garage door absolutely has to look good," says Casey McGrath, a real estate practitioner in Kitsap County, Wash.
 And it has to operate smoothly: Americans use the garage more than any other entry to the house, including the front door, according to a survey commissioned by window and door manufacturer JELD-WEN.

 Garage doors come in four basic types: They may swing out, swing up, roll up, or slide to the side.

 Swing-out carriage-house doors or sliding barn doors are a good choice if you need to keep the ceiling clear or if you want their distinctive look.
 Otherwise, the most popular option by far is the sectional roll-up door.

 Before purchasing a roll-up door, measure the space between the top of the garage door opening and the ceiling or overhead framing.
 Standard tracks require headroom of about 14 inches.
 If you don't have that, you can get low-headroom track, which costs about $100 more.
 There are also tracks specially made for garages with unusually high walls or cathedral ceilings.